onierstrasz/Recipes/sourDoughBread.md

 Try a smaller loaf with half and half flour and semola 200 g each flour and semola, 120 g yeast, 240 ml water, 10 g salt

-Hydrolyze the flour with a little water taken from the total (of 350 ml) for at least 1 hour, dissolve the salt in a little more water.
+Hydrolyze the flour (but not the semola) with part of the water taken from the total (of 350 ml) for at least 1 hour.

-* Q Does "the flour" mean semola and white flour together, or just the white flour.
-If both, it seems too dry!

-Dilute the salt in a bit of the water amd set aside.
+Also dissolve the salt some of the water, and set aside.

-Then mix with the sourdough diluted in the remaining water and sugar, knead well (can use a machine) and then add the diluted salt.
+Mix with the sourdough diluted in the remaining water and sugar, knead well (can use a machine) and then add the diluted salt.

-Then make 3 folds every 1/2 hour in the bowl and the 4th on the pastry board.
+Then make 3 folds every 1/2 hour in the bowl.
-[Can we skip the board and leave the dough in the bowl overnight?]
-Can fold below (slap and fold).
+Can make the folds below (slap and fold).

-Leave it overnight on the pastry board at room temperature (or in the fridge and in this case in the morning leave it 3 hours out).
+Leave it overnight in the covered bowl room temperature (or in the fridge and in this case in the morning leave it 3 hours out).

-[I left it out all night on the board, covered with a bowl and it was fine.
-Perhaps better in the bowl so it won't overflow. ]
+In the morning, transfer the dough to a pastry board (dusted with a bit of flour).
 Fold again three times in 30 m intervals.
 NB: fold on top, not below.
 Shape it on the baking sheet with a bit of semola.
 Let it sit 30 m and then cook.

-Be sure to CUT the top.
+*Be sure to CUT the top with a sharp knife.*

 Place in static oven (not hot air) with a bowl of water in oven at:

-245° for 12'
+- 245° for 12'
-195° for 24'
+- 195° for 24'
-175° for 12'
+- 175° for 12'
-150° ventilated with draft 10' (use cork)
+- 150° ventilated with draft 10' (use cork)

 NB: Can also do all the folds on the second day: knead and let rise all night and in the morning make the folds three every half hour and with the fourth, give the shape and leave on the floured baking sheet for half an hour, then continue as above.